TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/134N3P/README.md

 <img src="images/134n3p_overview_t.png" width="100%" height="100%" />

 **134N3P** refers to *both* a power management chip *and* the breakout board that is using it.
-While there is no datasheet available for the *134N3P*, many clones use similar power management chips like the [HT4928S](materials/ht4928s_datasheet.pdf).
+While there is no datasheet available for the *134N3P*, many clones use similar power management chips like the [HT4928S](https://blog.pagefault-limited.co.uk/wp-content/plugins/pdf-poster/pdfjs-new/web/viewer.html?file=https://blog.pagefault-limited.co.uk/wp-content/uploads/2019/04/HT4928S-HOTCHIP_EN.pdf&z=auto&raw=&nobaki=false&stdono=false&open=false&onlypdf=false&hrscroll=false&side=false&isHideRightToolbar=false#page=0).
 Often, chips with no markings at all are found.

+> [!IMPORTANT]
+> The power management chip on this board uses *CMOS* technology and is sensitive to *electrostatic discharge*.

 ## Overview